Policies and practices

 The most vital aspects of the retention and redeployment process are to ensure full consultation with the individual at all times throughout the process, and consideration of reasonable adjustments at all stages.

-In general, the same arrangements, duties and requirements for redundancy will apply for employees with a disability as for employees without disabilities.
-However, it is essential to recognise that it can sometimes be easy to unintentionally discriminate against a person with a disability in these situations.
+In general, the same arrangements, duties and requirements for redundancy will apply for disabled employees as for non-disabled employees.
+However, it is essential to recognise that it can sometimes be easy to unintentionally discriminate against a disabled person in these situations.

 It is normal practice for a consultation process with employees to be undertaken when redundancies are being considered.
-Employers need to ensure that any arrangements which are made for consultation do not discriminate against an employee with a disability.
+Employers need to ensure that any arrangements which are made for consultation do not discriminate against a disabled employee.
 It is vital to make sure that they have received the information in an appropriate format, can fully understand the proposals and have the same chance as any other employee to contribute to the consultation process.

 Good practice for consultation